 The reality is that coffee grown using these traditional methods takes longer to mature, and a slowly ripening bean will accumulate more flavor.

 I am seeking justice outside fair trade coffee

 It does not seem unreasonable to expect large multinational organizations to convert their sourcing to certified fair trade products.
-And there is some concern about whether the fair trade market could become large enough to achieve real improvement in standards in developing countries.
-However, sales of fair trade certified coffees have increased significantly over the past few years.
+And there is some concern about whether the fair trade market could become large enough to improve standards in developing countries.
+However, sales of fair trade-certified coffees have increased significantly over the past few years.

 Meanwhile, Organizations like Rainforest Alliance don’t guarantee minimum rates – And of course, some would argue that; Price, rather than the livelihood and environmental sustainability, is the real reason why big companies are more willing to work with this organization than fair trade groups – Rainforest Alliance coffee is cheaper than the coffee being sold.
 Fair Trade Certification.